pauleveritt/pycharm_companion/docs/tips/intro_debugging/conditional_breakpoints.rst

 See Also
 ========

-- `PyCharm Help on breakpoints <https://www.jetbrains.com/help/pycharm/configuring-breakpoints.html>`_
+- `PyCharm Help on conditional breakpoints <https://www.jetbrains.com/help/pycharm/configuring-breakpoints.html>`_